lightsprint09/Sourcing/README.md

 ## Usage

 Setting up your TableViewCell by implementing `ConfigurableCell`.
 This works for CollectionViewCells as well.
 Creating a typed configuartion `CellConfiguration` object for your cell with a given resue identifier or with a nib.
-You can do additional configuration by providing a configuration closure to to some setup.
 ```swift
 import Sourcing